-Project Number: 2021-S4

-W. Sycamore Street -- Cedar Street to S. Lansing Street

-Description: Pulverize, shape and repave.
+Project Number: 2021-S4W.
+Sycamore Street --Cedar Street to S. Lansing Street(NEW)Description: Pulverize, shape and repave.
 The road was last worked on in 2006 and had a mill and repave.
-Sidewalks will be evaluated and replaced as necessary.
+Sidewalks will be evaluated and replaced as necessary.Sidewalks worked on in 2006 and had a mill and repave.